dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 ## Conclusion

 Day 3 of ng-conf 2017 was packed with information and great sessions.
-Key points today covered the addition of Angular Universal into the core, realtime apps with Firebase, packaging, and more.
+Key points today covered the addition of Angular Universal into the core, realtime apps with Firebase, NgModules, packaging, and more.
 There were also lightning talks on accessibility, starting meetups, eliminating Bootstrap, avoiding JS fatigue by doing more with less, and the [ngGirls](https://github.com/ng-girls) initiative.
 Overall, ng-conf 2017 was a great experience with excellent sessions and plentiful opportunities to mingle and network with the speakers, organizers, and community.

 You can watch recorded streams from [ng-conf 2017 here](https://www.ng-conf.org/livestream).